ChimeHQ/SwiftTreeSitter/README.md

 ## Building Language Libraries

 In addition to the runtime, tree-sitter you'll probably also want at least one language library.
 These are more complex to build than the runtime, because each lib requires a small amount of patching.
 It's a real pain.

+There's [hope](https://github.com/tree-sitter/tree-sitter-go/pull/56) that language libs will soon have an identical build process to the runtime!
+While still manual, it is at least more straightforward.

 ### check out the source